raffrock/Virtual-Bistro/README.md

-This is the collection of projects from my Software Anaylsis & Design class.
-Over the course of a semster, we created different ways to organize a kitchen and dishes
+This is a collection of projects from my Software Analysis & Design class.
+Over a semester, we created different ways to organize a kitchen and dishes using multiple data types: stacks, queues, pairs, vectors, etc.